nickhalldev/nyc-sinatra-web-091817/README.md

 ### Forms

-Your forms will need to be complex.
+Your forms will need to be nested.
 So when you create a new title, you can also add a figure to that title.
 You should also be able to create a new figure if he/she doesn't already exist in your database.
 The same applies for all your models that have an association.

-Your forms should allow multiple select, so you should also be able to add multiple figures to a title at the same time, e.g. If I create the Mayor title and a bunch of mayors are already in my database, I'll want to add them all at once when I create the Mayor title.
+Your forms should use checkboxes, which allow you to add multiple figures to a title at the same time, e.g. If I create the Mayor title and a bunch of mayors are already in my database, I'll want to add them all at once when I create the Mayor title.

 ### Test Database Migration